BSUR Committee

 Dr Bharwani also holds an Honorary Clinical Senior Lecturer position at Imperial College London.
 Her research interests lie within gynaecological, oncological and urological imaging.

 Balraj Dhesi is a Consultant Abdominal Radiologist working at University Hospitals Birmingham NHS Foundation Trust.
 He became treasurer of BSUR in 2022.
 He graduated from the University of Birmingham with Honours in 2011, and subsequently did his foundation jobs and radiology training in the West Midlands.
 His main subspecialty interests are Uroradiology (including prostate biopsies), Colorectal and Peritoneal imaging.
-He is heavily involved in training, being current RCR College Tutor at UHB, and Uroradiology lead of the West Midlands Deanery Radiology Academy.
+He is Subspecialty Lead for Genitourinary Radiology at the trust and REALM lead.
 He holds the posts of Honorary Clinical Tutor at the University of Birmingham and Specialist Lecturer at Birmingham City University.

 Sam Withey is the current research and guidelines officer.
 I graduated from Imperial College in 2013 and undertook a master’s degree in medical physics prior to radiology training.
 I am currently a final year registrar at Guy’s & St Thomas’ hospitals, undertaking subspecialty training in urological and adrenal imaging.
 My research interests include Radiomics & Artificial Intelligence.